Cleancodefactory/BindKraft/Documentation/BindingSyntax/options.md

 `nodefault`, `preventdefault` - works only on `data-on-domevent` bindings and only for DOM events.
 Prevents the default processing (see preventDefault of the DOM event)

+**Old options**

+`nonpersistable` - For backwards compatibility this is still supported.
+In older versions (much older) the functionality now enabled with the `persistable` option (see below) was "on" by default and the `nonpersistable` option excluded bindings from it.
+This mode can still be turned on and this option will make sense then.
+However, this mode is extremely inconvenient and will be fully deprecated soon (even the ability to turn it on).